-Much to everyone’s concern, the Delta variant is rapidly spreading in the U.S. – and it’s causing higher ed leaders to question whether they must alter their autumn semester plans.
+To everyone’s concern, the Delta variant is rapidly spreading in the U.S. – and it’s causing higher education leaders to question if they must alter their autumn semester plans.
 Some colleges are requiring vaccines or reimposing mask mandates.
 Others are finding their authority to impose mitigation measures limited by state-level policies.

-The answer: Schools must prepare now to offer non-residential learning delivery options, like hybrid or fully online learning, in the fall and winter.
+The answer: Colleges and universities must prepare now to offer non-residential learning delivery options, like hybrid or fully online learning, in the fall and winter.
 If they don’t, students will be frustrated by schools that scramble to offer last-minute remote learning and faculty will inevitably feel burned out.

 8 ways higher ed can improve online and remote learning